 Palantir and Kirkland Launch AI Fundraising Platform

 Kirkland & Ellis and Palantir Technologies announced on June 4 the launch of a proprietary, AI-powered fund enterprise platform built on Palantir's Artificial Intelligence Platform (AIP), the firms said in a Kirkland press release.
 The platform is designed to centralize Kirkland's institutional legal knowledge, support more than 1,000 lawyers and streamline private equity fund formation workflows, per the press release and reporting by Bloomberg Law.
 Bloomberg Law quotes Kirkland partner Erica Berthou and Palantir CEO Alex Karp at Palantir's AIPCon event.
 Bloomberg Law also reports a Kirkland spokesperson said Palantir cannot sell the resulting platform to other firms.
-Editorial analysis: Industry observers should watch how law firms balance proprietary platforms and client confidentiality, a recurring theme in legaltech coverage.
+Industry observers should watch how law firms balance proprietary platforms and client confidentiality, a recurring theme in legaltech coverage.

 What happened